w3f/polkadot-wiki/docs/build-smart-contracts.md

 Here is the list of current resources available to developers who want to get started writing smart contracts to deploy on parachains based on Substrate.

 - [ink!](https://github.com/paritytech/ink) - Parity's ink! eDSL to write smart contracts.
-- [Deploying your first contract](https://github.com/paritytech/ink/wiki/Deploying-Your-First-Contract) - Guide to deploy the provided `flipper` contract.
-- [Writing your first contract](https://github.com/paritytech/ink/wiki/Writing-Your-First-Contract) - Guide to how one would write the `flipper` contract.
 - [Substrate contracts workshop](https://shawntabrizi.github.io/substrate-contracts-workshop/#/) - Walks you through the basics of using `ink!` and writing an ERC20 token.

 ## Examples